thegminero/algolia-tam-assignment/questions/questions.md

 Sorry to hear that your website is not working, for us to be able to better asisst you, could you share the following details?

-- website link where this issue happens.
+- Website link where this issue happens.
-- steps to reproduce (if any).
+- Steps to reproduce (if any).
 - Algolia App and index name.

 If for some reason, we are not able to reproduce, please share with us your availability, so we can organize a meeting to review the error you are experiencing.